ibexa/documentation-developer/docs/templating/render_content/render_content_in_php.md

 The following example is a command outputting the render of a content for a view type in the terminal.
 It works only if the view doesn't refer to the HTTP request.
 It works with views like the `line` or `embed` ones from default installation.
-For this example, there could be some dedicated views not outputting HTML but plain text, [Symfony command styled text](https://symfony.com/doc/5.4/console/coloring.html), Markdown, etc.
+To go further with this example, you could add some dedicated views not outputting HTML but plain text, [Symfony command styled text](https://symfony.com/doc/5.4/console/coloring.html), Markdown, etc.
-It doesn't work with a `full` view if the pagelayout is using `app.request.locale`.
+It doesn't work with a `full` view if the [Page layout](template_configuration.md#page-layout) is using `app.request.locale` as the out-of-the-box one does.

 Append to `config/services.yaml` the command as a service: